filip-husnik/pseudofinder/README.md

 3. Check if the ORFs called as pseudogenes do not represent individual protein domains that can exists and evolve independently of the rest of the original multi-domain protein chain (PFAM?)

-4. Include an optional analysis of cryptic pseudogenes based on dN/dS ratios (PAML?...) when there are closely related genomes available.

-5. Include DIAMOND blastX and blastP as much faster alternatives to NCBI BlastX and BlastP.

-6. Fine tune pseudogene finding for mobile elements such as transposases.
+4. Fine tune pseudogene finding for mobile elements such as transposases.

-7. Visualize results by a scatter plot of all genes/pseudogenes (dN/dS, GC content, expression, length ratio, ...).
+5. Visualize results by a scatter plot of all genes/pseudogenes (dN/dS, GC content, expression, length ratio, ...).

-8. Sometimes ORFs are predicted by mistake on the opposite strand (e.g. in GC-rich genomes), check regions with ORFS with no blastP hits by blastX.
+6. Sometimes ORFs are predicted by mistake on the opposite strand (e.g. in GC-rich genomes), check regions with ORFS with no blastP hits by blastX.

 Please suggest any additional features here: [https://github.com/filip-husnik/pseudo-finder/issues].